anedanman/trust-me-setup/installers/tobii/README.md

 Edit constants in the `constants.py` file according to your setup.

 Launch the `tobii_calibration.py` script and follow the displayed steps to calibrate the eyetracker.
+The calibration may not function correctly if the screen scale is not set to 100%.
+You may need to adjust your screen resolution in the `constants.py` file or set the scale to 100% for the duration of the calibration.

 After calibration, you can check if the eyetracker is working properly by running the `trackertest.py` script.